MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 ## Enable-ClusterStorageSpacesDirect hangs at 'Waiting until SBL disks are surfaced' or at 27%

-You will see the following information in the validation report:
+You see the following information in the validation report:

 Disk `<identifier>` connected to node `<nodename>` returned a SCSI Port Association and the corresponding enclosure device could not be found.
 The hardware is not compatible with Storage Spaces Direct (S2D), contact the hardware vendor to verify support for SCSI Enclosure Services (SES).